Mainz Rose Monday parade: After the Second World War

 The Rose Monday Parade was revived in 1950, attracting 300,000 visitors with over 100 floats.
 Financing was supported by a 10,000 DM grant from the city and the sale of 100,000 Zugplakettchen (parade badges).
 Themes included the political situation in Berlin and the separation of Mainz districts on the right bank of the Rhine post-Second World War.

 Post-war parades occurred annually, except in 1991 (due to the Second Gulf War), 2016 (due to storm warnings from the German Weather Service), and 2021 (due to the coronavirus pandemic).
 Some 2016 floats participated in a modified parade on 8 May for the 200th anniversary of Rheinhessen.
 The annually changing parade theme, introduced in the 1920s, became a fixture.
 In 1963, the MCV celebrated its 125th anniversary.
 In 1988, marking 150 years, a tragic accident occurred when a child was fatally injured by a float, leading to tightened safety regulations.
 The 100th parade took place in 2001.

-From 1962 to 2024, Dieter Wenger designed themed floats, and from 1987 until his retirement in 2024, he was primarily responsible for them.
 In 2023, following cancellations in 2021 and 2022 due to the pandemic, the parade saw a record 600,000 spectators.